 notebook image

-Change, evolution, equilibrium Concepts
+Change, Evolution, Equilibrium Concepts

-Change and evolution Concepts
+Change and evolution

 1. Change can be fast or slow.
 An organism's form is related to its environment.